WinVector/data_algebra/Examples/Arrow/CDesign.md

 An introduction to the <code>data_algebra</code> can be found <a href="https://github.com/WinVector/data_algebra">here</a>.

-We now have the terminology to concisely state a <code>data_algebra</code> design principle: use general concepts (such as category theory notation) to try and ensure <code>data_algebra</code> steps have a good description and are first class citizens (i.e. we can do a lot with them and to them).
+We now have the terminology to concisely state a <code>data_algebra</code> design principle: use general concepts (such as category theory notation) to try and ensure <code>data_algebra</code> transforms are first class citizens (i.e. we can do a lot with them and to them).

 <h3>The naive functional view</h3>

 If we were to again take a mere functional view of the <a href="https://github.com/WinVector/data_algebra"><code>data_algebra</code></a> we would say the <code>data_algebra</code> is a set of functions that operate on data.
-They translate data frames to new data frames using <a href="https://en.wikipedia.org/wiki/Relational_algebra">Codd]</a>-inspired operations.
+They translate data frames to new data frames using <a href="https://en.wikipedia.org/wiki/Relational_algebra">Codd</a>-inspired operations.
+We could think of the <code>data_algebra</code> as acting on data on the right, and acting on <code>data_algebra</code> operators on the left.

-However, this is not correct.  <code>data_algebra</code> methods actually map data transforms to data transforms.
-We only apply them to data later.
-However even this is a "too functional view" as the <code>data_algebra</code> compose a manner different than mere function composition.
+However, this is not the right abstraction.  <code>data_algebra</code> methods primarily map data transforms to data transforms.
+However even this is a "too functional view".
+It makes sense to think of <code>data_algebra</code> operators as arrows, and the whole point of arrows is composition.

 <h3>The categorical view</h3>